ShiyaLiu/EEG-feature-filter-and-disguising/README.md

-# Disguising Personal Identity Information in EEG Signals
+# EEG feature filter and disguising

 ### Data preprocessing
 For the data preprocessing step, simply run the code listed below in order.